po-boisvert/Election_Analysis/README.md

 - Calculate the percentage of votes each candidate won.
 - Determine the winner of the election based on popular vote.

+Seth requested to use repetition statements to retrieve data to complete the audit.

 ## Ressources

 - Data Source: election_results.csv (Resources folder)